2005 Major League Baseball All-Star Game

 The 2005 Major League Baseball All-Star Game was the 76th playing of the midseason exhibition baseball game between the all-stars of the American League (AL) and National League (NL), the two leagues comprising Major League Baseball.
-The game was held on July 12, 2005 at Comerica Park in Detroit, Michigan, the home of the Detroit Tigers of the American League.
+The game was awarded in August 2003, and was held at Comerica Park on July 12, 2005 in Detroit, Michigan, the home of the Detroit Tigers of the American League.
 The game resulted in the American League defeating the National League 7–5, thus awarding an AL team (which eventually came to be the Chicago White Sox) home-field advantage in the 2005 World Series.
-In this game Rawlings first previewed the Coolflo batting helmets.
+In this game Rawlings first previewed the Coolflo batting helmets, which became standard the following season.

+History

+This was the fourth time the Tigers hosted the MLB All-Star game, having previously hosted the 1941, 1951 and 1971 games at Tiger Stadium, each game a victory for the American League.

 Rosters

 Players in italics have since been inducted into the National Baseball Hall of Fame.